cascercerim/Giftastic/README.md

 ActionTastic - Basic Assignment User Story

-I created an ActionTastic Fun App full of gifs using the giphy api!!!
+I created a Fun App full of gifs using the giphy api!!!
 Here is the documentation for the Giphy API
 I made an array of Tv Show's and made buttons out of them.
 When you click on a button, 10 images are retrieved from giphy and displayed on the page.